Arbitrary Pattern Formation on a Continuous Circle by Oblivious Robot Swarm: Introduction

 Each robot executes a \textsc{Look-Compute-Move} (LCM) cycle after activation.
-In \textsc{Look} phase robot takes a snapshot of its surroundings and collects the required information.
+In \textsc{Look} phase, the robot takes a snapshot of its surroundings and collects the required information.
 Then the robot calculates the target using that information in the \textsc{Compute} phase and moves to the destination in \textsc{Move} phase.
 A scheduler is the controller of the activation of robots.
 There are three types of schedulers: \textit{Fully synchronous} (\textsc{FSync}) scheduler, \textit{Semi synchronous} (\textsc{SSync}) scheduler, \textit{Asynchronous} (\textsc{ASync}) scheduler.
-In \textsc{FSync} scheduler, time is divided into global rounds of the same duration and each robot is activated in every round and executes the LCM cycle.
-In \textsc{SSync} scheduler, here also time is divided into global rounds of the same duration like \textsc{FSync}, but all robots may not be activated at the beginning of each round.
-In \textsc{ASync} scheduler robots are activated independently and the LCM cycle is not synchronized here.
+In \textsc{FSync} scheduler, time is divided into global rounds of the same duration, and each robot is activated in every round and executes the LCM cycle.
+In \textsc{SSync} scheduler, time is also divided into global rounds of the same duration as \textsc{FSync}, but all robots may not be activated at the beginning of each round.
+In \textsc{ASync} scheduler, robots are activated independently, and the LCM cycle is not synchronised here.

-The problem considered here is the Arbitrary Pattern Formation (APF) problem in which a swarm of robots is deployed in an environment (discrete or continuous domain).
-APF problem aims to design an algorithm such that robots move to a particular position and form a specific but arbitrary pattern which is already given to every robot as input.
-There is a vast literature of APF in both discrete and continuous domains (\cite{SY1996,YS2010,FPSW2008,DPV2010,BQTS2016,BQTS2018,SGA2019,BDS2021,BOSEKAS21,BAKS20,CFSN20,KGGS22,SAGA2023}).
-Most of the works of APF in continuous domain considered on the Euclidean plane.
-There are other sorts of environments which are included continuous domain, e.g. any closed curve embedded on the plane where robots can only move on that curve.
-In real life, such environments also exist and are hugely applicable in different scenarios such as roads, railway tracks, tunnels, waterways, etc. Another example of this kind of environment can be a circle of fixed radius embedded on the plane.
-Studying this problem is interesting because the solution for this problem can be extended to all other closed curves.
-Thus in this paper, we have considered the problem of Arbitrary Pattern Formation (APF) on a circle.
+The problem considered here is the Arbitrary Pattern Formation (APF) problem, in which a swarm of robots is deployed in an environment (discrete or continuous domain).
+The APF problem aims to design an algorithm such that robots move to a particular position and form a specific but arbitrary pattern, which is already given to every robot as input.
+There is a vast literature on APF in both discrete and continuous domains (\cite{BAKS20,BDS2021,BOSEKAS21,BQTS2016,BQTS2018,SAGA2023,SGA2019,CFSN20,DPV2010,FPSW2008,KGGS22,SY1996,YS2010}).
+Most of the works of APF in the continuous domain are considered on the Euclidean plane.
+There are other sorts of environments that are included in the continuous domain, e.g., any closed curve embedded on the plane where robots can only move on that curve.
+In real life, such environments also exist and are hugely applicable in different scenarios such as roads, railway tracks, tunnels, waterways, etc. Another example of this kind of environment is a circle of fixed radius embedded in a plane.
+Studying this problem is interesting because the solution can be extended to all other closed curves.
+Thus, in this paper, we have considered the problem of Arbitrary Pattern Formation (APF) on a circle.